schouery/mv2020/daybyday.md

 pager: true
 ---

 We will update this page to include links to each day activity and extra material for the students.
-All lectures will be streamed live on [YouTube](https://www.youtube.com/c/UnicampIC).
+Due to technical reasons, we are unable to live stream lectures this year.
+But the lectures will be avaliable as soon as possible on [YouTube](https://www.youtube.com/c/UnicampIC).
 {.lead}

 ## World Final Class